prateekmaj21/WebScraping-Chatbot/README.md

 - **Conversational Interface:** Engages users to guide them through recipe steps and answer questions.
 - **Step Navigation:** Users can navigate between steps, view the current step, or get information about the recipe.

-## Data Extraction
+### Data Extraction
-The script begins by fetching the HTML content of the provided recipe URL using `urllib.request.urlopen()`.
+The chatbot begins by fetching the HTML content of the provided recipe URL using `urllib.request.urlopen()`.
 It then parses the HTML with BeautifulSoup to extract the recipe title, description, and list of items.

+### Text Processing
+The extracted text is cleaned and filtered to remove unnecessary characters and format the content for easier manipulation.
+This includes removing newlines, extra spaces, and filtering out short strings

+### Recipe Navigation
+The `RecipeNavigator` class handles the navigation through recipe steps.
+It allows users to move between steps, view the current step, and jump to specific steps.

 ## Technologies Used